duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ### Free Frames

-The frame table has one entry for each physical page frame indicating whether the latter is free or allocated and, if it is allocated, to whihc page of whihc process.
+The frame table has one entry for each physical page frame indicating whether the latter is free or allocated and, if it is allocated, to which page of which process.

 ![Alt text](../images/image-225.png)